 Our overall success rate with Custom iLASIK is approximately 95-98%. (“Success” being defined as comfortable vision with both eyes.
 These patients see “normal” and are comfortable with their eyesight).
 The remaining 2-5% of patients will require an enhancement procedure to “fine-tune” their vision after their first procedure.
 Our experience with iLASIK and use of the latest most advanced technology allows us to provide the finest care to our patients.

 Monthly payment programs are available via Care Credit make the surgery more affordable.
 There is no prepayment for financing.
 To for financing, you may call CareCredit at 1-800-300-3046 or apply online at www.carecredit.com.
-We offer a 24 month no-interest plan, and extended payment plans of 2, 3, 4 and 5 years.
+We offer a 24 month no-interest plan.
 We also accept visa and mastercard.